GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Introduction

-To the best of our knowledge, neither LSTM nor GCN are applied to dynamic network analysis.
-Motivated by LSTM's excellent performance in handling temporal data and GCN's feature learning capacity in network, we are interested in propose an unified model which is capable of handling spatio-temporal data.
-However, how to ensemble GCN and LSTM is tricky.
-In this paper, we propose a novel end-to-end dynamic link prediction deep model, GC-LSTM, which is capable of handling links that are going to appear or disappear.
-The main idea of our model is to make full use of GCN to learn network structure in hidden state and cell state, and learn temporal feature of network through LSTM model.
-GC-LSTM can effectively handle high-dimensional, time-dependent and sparse structural sequence data.
-We conduct extensive experiments on four real-world data sets.
-The results show that our model is significantly better than the current state-of-the-art methods.
-The main contributions of our paper are as follows.
+Motivated by the excellent performance of LSTM~\cite{hochreiter1997long} in handling time series data and {{GCN's feature learning capacity}}, we propose an unified model {{capable of handling the}} spatio-temporal data.
+Similar idea was once proposed by Manessi et al.\cite{MANESSI2020107000}.
+They also jointly made use of GCN and LSTM in one model in {{a}} simple way of stacking GCN layer and LSTM cell sequentially, while we embed GCN into LSTM cells to better integrate structural information.
+However, their proposed method {{can not}} realize dynamic link prediction.
+In particular, {{we propose}} a novel end-to-end dynamic network link prediction deep model, called GC-LSTM, which could handle links that are going to appear or disappear.
+The main idea of our model is to make full use of GCN to learn network structure in the hidden state and cell state, and learn the temporal feature through LSTM model.
+GC-LSTM can effectively handle high-dimensional, time-dependent, and sparse structural sequence data. {{We conduct}} extensive experiments on real-world data sets. {{The results show}} that our model is significantly better than the current state-of-the-art methods.
+The main contributions {{of this paper}} are as follows.